c4spar/cliffy-manual/command/error_handling.md

 # Error and exit handling

-Cliffy throws an `ValidationError` for invalid options, arguments and environment variables. `ValidationError`'s can be also throw by manually.
+Cliffy throws an `ValidationError` for invalid options, arguments and environment variables. `ValidationError`'s can be also throw manually.
 By default, when a `ValidationError` is thrown, cliffy prints the auto generated help and the error message and calls `Deno.exit(validationError.exitCode ??
 1)` to exit the program.
 This behaviour can be changed by calling